PierreVauterin/Searchbot/README.md

 Here is a list of the limitations of the tool, which will be tackled by the following updates:
 - Only PDFs files are being scanned by the tool
+- Password-protected PDF will simply be skipped by the software